 No one should have to feel the instant regret of tweaking their back, especially during a workout.
 Getting struck by that sharp, shooting pain is like aging 15 years in one minute.
 Ab workouts, in particular, are the double-edged swords of back pain: strengthening your core can help prevent injury, but practicing poor form during each move puts you at a higher risk of strain.

-That's where Caley Crawford, an NASM-certified personal trainer and director of education for Row House, comes in — she's exposing the biggest ab workout mistakes and offering solutions so you (and your back) continue to thrive in the gym.
+That's where Caley Crawford, an NASM-certified personal trainer and director of education for Row House, comes in — she's exposing the biggest ab workout mistakes and offering solutions so you (and your back) continue to thrive.

 Mistake: Flutter-kick fans, avoid lifting your back off the ground — Crawford said this mishap is "overcompensating for your abs and puts a lot of stress on your lower back."
 If you're instinctually placing your hands under your hips to allow your back to press into the floor, you're correcting your posture — but not in the most effective way, Crawford said.
 "Your lower abdominals get to take a 'break' and not work as hard."